egeoffrey/docs/docs/installation/install.md

 1. **Open a door** to enter eGeoffrey's accommodation; the steps to open a door, commonly called open ***remote access***, to enter eGeoffrey's accommodation (aka *Raspberry/Orange Pi*) are described at [SSH (Secure Shell)](https://www.raspberrypi.org/documentation/remote-access/ssh/).

-2. Bring **furnitures and groceries** eGeoffrey likes the most to its new accomodation.
-Don't worry, these furnitures and grocesies are just *bits and bytes that you can get remotely for free*; remember that eGeoffrey is an electronic butler and it likes this kind of things.
+2. Bring **furnitures and groceries** eGeoffrey likes the most to its new accommodation.
+Don't worry, these furnitures and groceries are just *bits and bytes that you can get remotely for free*; remember that eGeoffrey is an electronic butler and it likes this kind of things.

     In order to bring all this stuff together, **go into the eGeoffrey's accommodation securely** (SSH connection to cross that door) and **tell the magic words** (you better copy and paste the following line :) ):